sharktacos/OpenColorIO-configs/docs/Resolve.md

 ## Delivering to VFX

 To output a VFX pull you would first disable any Look Transforms that you do not intend to bake into the footage.
-Alternativly, you could opt to bake the grade into the footage or write it out as a LUT.
+If desired you can also write out a 3D LUT to pass to VFX to use as a *Shot LUT*.
+This will include all enabled grades both in the timeline and the clip so it will combine the Look Transform with your shot grade into a single LUT.
+This LUT will be in ACEScc processing space.

 Next, temporarily set the display to linear by setting the *ACES Output Device Transform* in the project settings to "No output transform."
 This will export the sequence in ACES2065-1 AP0 exchange color space.
 It's good practice to append this to the file name, for example ````MyFilm_shot22_ap0.0001.exr```` and also to communicate the Look Transforms (if any) that are being used.
 Then on the Delivery page export EXR files in 16-bit half float (which Davinci calls "RGB half").